rqmok/annexa_graduate_test/README.md

 The easiest way to run `index.html` with all its dependencies is to disable the CORS feature in the browser.

 #### Setup Server
 Another way to run `index.html` is to setup a temporary server.
-The easiest way to do this is to use an extension in your preferred IDE that can quickly setup a temparary server.
+The easiest way to do this is to use an extension in your preferred IDE that can quickly setup a temporary server.

 For example, Visual Studio Code has an extension called `Live Server` that can do this.
 Simply install this extension, right-click on `index.html` and select `Open with Live Server`.